buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 This entire half of the course technically covers only Chapter 2 of Harvey but really centers on The *Bodhisattvacaryāvatāra*.

+A free version is linked above, but there are a number of better (copyrighted) translations available, including [the Padmakara edition](https://www.shambhala.com/the-way-of-the-bodhisattva.html){:target="_blank"} published by Shambhala.

+{% include content_blurb.html category="av" slug="buddhist-ethics-and-the-bodhicariyavatara_garfield" %}
+- Philosopher Jay Garfield talks about how he got into Buddhism from Western philosophy and shares with us what he finds so compelling about this particular text.
+- His lectures on the book compliment this course extremely well and are recommended alongside the material listed below.
+They can be purchased [online here](https://www.buddhiststudiesonline.com/bso-201){:target="_blank"}.

-The Padmakara translation has a good introduction, and you may want to read that now, but the introduction more suitable for the purposes of this course is:
+Your chosen translation of the text may have a good introduction and, if so, you may want to read that now.
+But if not, this introduction is good for our purposes:

 {% include content_blurb.html category="articles" slug="ethics-in-indian-and-tibetan-buddhism_goodman-charles" %}
 - An encyclopedia entry on Indian and Tibetan Buddhism which lays the groundwork for our reading of this beloved classic.
-If you're finding the poem confusing or would like to know more about its historical context, this article and your translation's introduction (if any) should be a good place to start.
-- If you do read the entry, please note how Westerner philosophers tie themselves into knots trying to classify Buddhist Ethics according to their inferior theories and blind rejection of karma.

-With that, let's read *Śāntideva* himself!
-Preferably twice.
+With that by way of introduction, let's now read *Śāntideva* himself!
+Preferably twice!
 Seriously, it's that good.

-Your first time, just read it all the way, straight through.
-Let his language and imagery work their magic.
-After reading it once on our own, we'll go back and reread the book together chapter by chapter to compare the poem with the Pali Canon.
+Your first time, I recommend reading it all the way through.
+Let the poetic language, imagery and structure work their magic on you.
+After reading it once for feel, go back and reread the book chapter-by-chapter with the additional readings below to put the work into dialogue with the Theravāda tradition.

 #### The Way of the Bodhisattva